jdharms/threat-detect/README.md

 to persist its data through multiple executions.
 Alternatively, use the Docker command `docker volume create detect-data`.  `$ make clean_docker` will remove the volume.

+Implementation note: The Spamhaus DNSBL may return multiple result codes for a given IP address.
+These codes are all returned inside the `response_code` field of the getIPDetails GraphQL query, separated by comma (',') characters.

 ## Development
 Clone the repository locally